Governor's Cabinet

 George "Bryan" Slater

-The Secretary of Labor oversees a range of regional, state, and federal programs that connect Virginians to the skills, training, and opportunities they need to thrive in the 21st century economy.
-The advisor works closely with Virginia's labor and business communities to identify and fill vacant jobs in high demand sectors including IT, healthcare, and energy.
+The Secretary of Labor oversees a wide range of regional, state, and federal programs that connect Virginians to the skills, training, and opportunities they need to thrive in the 21st-century economy.
+In addition to public sector partners, Secretary Slater works closely with Virginia’s labor and business communities to identify and fill vacant jobs in high-demand sectors, including IT, healthcare, and energy.

 Photo of Secretary Travis Voyles